-For illustration we use a DWI data set [32] made available by the NIH/NCRR Center for Integrative Biomedical Computing, P41-RR12553.
+Data set 3 This data set (CIBC 2008) was made available by the NIH/NCRR Center for Integrative Biomedical Computing, P41-RR12553.
 These images are typical examples of diffusion tensor imaging of the brain.
 They contain twelve diffusion weighted volumes and one non-diffusion weighted (b = 0) reference volume.
 The data has a spatial resolution of 1.5 mm on each axis.
 The front of the head is at the top of the image.
 This scan goes from the top of the head down to about the middle of the brain, below the corpus callosum, but above the eyes.